 What do you think of when you hear the word constipation?
 The symptoms are a lot broader than you may think.
-It’s not always struggling to pass a bowel movement, spending a long time sitting on the toilet!
+It’s not always struggling to pass a bowel movement, or spending a long time sitting on the toilet!
 Constipation can also mean infrequent bowel movements.
-But what are the common causes of constipation?
+What are the common causes of constipation?
 And which are possibly causing your issues?

 Read on to find out what may be causing your toilet troubles and how to help them.

 The symptoms for constipation may be a lot broader than you think.
 Here are the most common symptoms you may experience.